"What are anxiety medications and how do they work?

 Urogenital: Urinary frequency.

-Adverse Reactions Following Abrupt Discontinuation: In the 2 maintenance trials, there was no increase in the incidence, severity, or type of adverse reactions in Bipolar Disorder patients after abruptly terminating therapy with LAMICTAL.
-In clinical trials in patients with Bipolar Disorder, 2 patients experienced seizures shortly after abrupt withdrawal of LAMICTAL.
-However, there were confounding factors that may have contributed to the occurrence of seizures in these bipolar patients [see WARNINGS AND PRECAUTIONS].
+Adverse Reactions Following Abrupt Discontinuation: In the 2 maintenance trials, there was no increase in the incidence, severity, or type of adverse reactions in patients with bipolar disorder after abruptly terminating therapy with LAMICTAL.
+In clinical trials in patients with bipolar disorder, 2 patients experienced seizures shortly after abrupt withdrawal of LAMICTAL.
+However, there were confounding factors that may have contributed to the occurrence of seizures in these patients with bipolar disorder [see WARNINGS AND PRECAUTIONS].

 Other Adverse Reactions Observed In All Clinical Trials

 LAMICTAL has been administered to 6,694 individuals for whom complete adverse reaction data was captured during all clinical trials, only some of which were placebo controlled.
 During these trials, all adverse reactions were recorded by the clinical investigators using terminology of their own choosing.
 To provide a meaningful estimate of the proportion of individuals having adverse reactions, similar types of adverse reactions were grouped into a smaller number of standardized categories using modified COSTART dictionary terminology.
 The frequencies presented represent the proportion of the 6,694 individuals exposed to LAMICTAL who experienced an event of the type cited on at least 1 occasion while receiving LAMICTAL.
 All reported adverse reactions are included except those already listed in the previous tables or elsewhere in the labeling, those too general to be informative, and those not reasonably associated with the use of the drug.